 RM.2005.1022 St. Peter’s Lutheran Church (aka Old Stone Church), Route 9, Rhinebeck.
 Rev. Frederick Quitman was its first minister.

-Dutch families first settled the land in the Hudson River Valley around 1686.
+History of the Area Dutch families first settled the land in the Hudson River Valley around 1686.
 Rhinebeck and its citizens have contributed to the historical wealth of the nation, farming the land, developing the fabric of the community and playing integral roles in wars from the Revolutionary to those of the 20th century.

 RM.2005.1348 Mary Garrettson, daughter of Rev. Freeborn Garrettson and his wife Catharine Livingston, of Rhinebeck.
 Mary donated land for the Black section of Rhinebeck Cemetery.

-Henry Beekman, who by royal grant owned most of the present town of Rhinebeck, settled 35 Palatine German families in this area around 1714.
+Rynbeck: The First Settlement Henry Beekman, who by royal grant owned most of the present town of Rhinebeck, settled 35 Palatine German families in this area around 1714.
 Their community, centered around a log church a mile south of the present-day stone edifice, came to be known as Rynbeck.
+Business was conducted here until the early 19th century.
+Its importance diminished as growth and commerce in “The Flatts”, the village three miles to the south, eventually overshadowed this entire early settlement.
+The incorporation of the Village of Rhinebeck took effect in 1834.

 Violet Capital of the World